 The USS Pampanito SS-383 is a WWII Balao Class Fleet Submarine.
-This historical vessel is now a popular floating museum in San Francisco's Fisherman's Wharf neighborhood.
+This historical vessel is now a famous floating museum in San Francisco's Fisherman's Wharf neighborhood.

 This important sub went out on six patrols in the Pacific during World War II.
 During these tours, it sank six Japanese ships and damaged four others.

 If you are a military history buff or have never been on a submarine before, I highly recommend touring the USS Pampanito SS-383.
-Here are pictures and some details about what it's like to tour from my last visit.
+Here are pictures and some details about what it's like to go inside it from my last visit.

 The tour starts at the back of the submarine.
 The first room you will enter is the torpedo room.